makeniii/NBA-Elo-Rankings/docs/diary.md

 # 15/12/22

 After some more thinking and research, it's best if I just use sqlalchemy to manage the database.
 This change means that `elo_system.py` is now depreciated.
 I'll probably keep it around because I still might use the NBA-api to get historical data since I can't with ESPN's.

+# 20/12/22

+Finally, after some time I've modified `db.py` to initialise team elo's using data from the 05' season all the way to the current date.
+Along the way, I found a bug.
+Let's go through it.

+One bug that I've found had to do with my first iteration.
+The first iteration used `NBA-api` to get data and I found that there was a problem with `GAME_ID`.
+The problem is that when a game is scheduled, `GAME_ID` is created.
+So, if a game were to be postponed, that would mean the game being played at a later date.
+Since the `gamelogs` were sorted by `GAME_ID`, the elo calculation would be too soon and not reflective of what their recent elo rating is.
+So, to fix this, I sorted by date when selecting the season games from the `plays_in` table.
+To sort by date, I modified my `game` table schema to include a date column.

+This is also the reason - probably - why I found another inconsistency.
+When calculating the elo of teams from the 22' season, using the first iteration system gave a different elo rating for teams than the new system.
+Again, due to how the games were sorted in the first iteration, it would not calculate the updated elo rating at the correct time which meant a cascade of differences between the two systems.

+Updating the front-end was simple and I found no problems at all.

+Finally, I've renamed `elo_system.py` to `elo_calculator.py`.
+Removed all classes from `elo_calculator.py` except for `Elo` which is now renamed as `EloCalculator`.
+Deciding to keep it as a class instead because there are variables that make more sense to access from a class than from an import...
+I think.

+The time it takes to run `db.py` the first time is about 9 minutes, which is quite a while.
+Subsequent run times are about 6 minutes.
+Also, weirdly enough, `team.elo` is a float when queried from the front end.
+I've fixed it in jinja by just type casting `team.elo` to `int` but it's weird.
+Not sure why the database contraints aren't working or even the model contstraints.
+I fixed this by type casting `elo` in the `DataFrame` of the season games in `db.py`.
+Turns out it's because `round()` returns a `float` type.

+I've pushed the database branch to main.